Comedones and Comedonal Acne

 Closed Comedones

-Closed comedones develop when the pore opening is obstructed and the plug of oil and skin cells is not exposed to air.
+Closed comedones develop when the pore opening is obstructed, and the plug of oil and skin cells is not exposed to air.
 The hair follicle is completely blocked.

 These whiteheads most often appear on the forehead, chin, and cheeks.